dankelley/whalestrike/joss/paper.md

 # Model formulation

-A desire to produce a GUI-based tool permitting easy exploration of various model scenarios led to a decision to create a simplified model that yields results quickly, as opposed to a much more computationally-expensive finite element model that might account more accurately for the deformation of whale flesh [e.g. that of @raymond_development_2007].
+A desire to produce a GUI (graphical user interface) tool permitting easy exploration of various model scenarios led to a decision to create a simplified model that yields results quickly, as opposed to a much more computationally-expensive finite element model that might account more accurately for the deformation of whale flesh [e.g. that of
+@raymond_development_2007].
 The model ignored ship deformation upon impact, and considered whale deformation to occur only in a specified impact area dictated by the shape of the ship's prow.
 A layered model was used for the whale, with skin covering blubber, which in turn covered what we called a sub-layer (representing a combination of muscle and organs), and with bone at the core.
 Thicknesses and material properties for each layer were taken from the literature, and adjusting these properties permits simulation of strikes on different species, or at different body locations.
 Forces associated with the skin deformation include both extension forces and compression forces, while the only compression was considered for the other layers.
 Lacking reliable information on failure limits for these biomaterials, critical values for stresses were inferred by reference to published results of the damage experienced in documented ship strikes.
-Readers seeking more information on the parameterizations employed in the model are directed to
+Readers seeking more information on the parameterizations employed in the model are directed to @kelley_assessing_2020.
-@kelley_assessing_2020.

 The model mechanics are simple, with acceleration and forces being linked via Newton's second law.
-Numerical integration of acceleration is done with the `lsoda()` function of the `deTools` package.
+Numerical integration of acceleration is done with the `lsoda()` function of the `deSolve` package.
 A first integration yields velocities, which are used in computing water drag.
 A second integration yields the relative position ship and whale, from which extension and compression forces can be computed using a nonlinear stress-strain relationship